 Moodle is the course management system used for many of your Computer Science classes.

 If you have a question or concern regarding the computer labs, you can visit our technical support staff in the Ops Centre.
 The Ops Centre is located in the Spinks building, room S330, and is open during regular academic terms.
 For detailed hours of operation, please see the schedule posted on the Ops Centre door.

 Due to COVID-19 the Ops Centre is currently closed.
-Please submit a Trac ticket.
+Please submit a JIRA ticket.